Conversica

-Conversica is a US-based cloud software technology company, headquartered in Silicon Valley, (Foster City, California) that provides AI-driven lead engagement software for marketing and sales organizations and a suite of Intelligent Virtual Assistants for businesses.
-Powered by Artificial Intelligence, the Intelligent Virtual Assistants (IVA) interact with leads and customers in a human-like way.
-The IVA software interacts over email and SMS text messages and supports the following languages: English, French, German, Spanish, Portuguese, and Japanese.
+Conversica is a US-based cloud software technology company, headquartered in San Mateo, California, that provides two-way AI-driven conversational software and a suite of Intelligent Virtual Assistants for businesses to engage customers via email, chat, and SMS.

 History

 2007: The company was founded by Ben Brigham in Bellingham, Washington, originally as AutoFerret.com.
 The company's initial product was a Customer Relationship Management (CRM) targeted at automotive dealerships.
 This soon expanded to lead generation, and then lead validation and qualification.
-The AI for which Conversica is known today was born out of a need to follow-up on and filter out low-quality leads, and in time it was clear that this was where the real value of the product lay.
+The AI Conversica uses currently was made to follow up on and filter out low-quality leads.
 The focus of the company shifted toward this automated lead engagement technology.

-2010: The company started commercially selling AVA, the first Automated Virtual Assistant for sales, and the company name is changed to AVA.ai.
+2010: The company started commercially selling AVA, the first Automated Virtual Assistant for sales, and the company name was changed to AVA.ai.
 Early customers for AVA were automotive dealerships.
 As the company moved away from generating leads themselves, and providing the CRM themselves, it became necessary to integrate with existing CRM and Marketing Automation platforms, such as DealerSocket, VinSolutions and Salesforce.

 2013: The company raised $16m Series A funding, led by Kennet Partners, and named Mark Bradley as CEO.
 It also moved its headquarters from Bellingham, Washington to Foster City, California.

 2014: The company changed its name from AVA.ai to Conversica.

 2015: Alex Terry joined Conversica as its CEO.
 The business expanded to include customers in additional verticals, including technology, education, and financial services.

 2016: The company raised $34m Series B funding, led by Providence Strategic Growth.

 2017: Conversica expanded its intelligent automation platform and IVAs to support additional communication channels (e-mail and SMS text messaging) and communication languages.
 Conversica also opened a new technology center in Seattle, Washington to expand its AI and machine learning capabilities.